-- In order to be permitted into year two (YEAR 2 on the Extended Curriculum a) Table above), students on the extended programme will be required to pass all subjects undertaken in year one (YEAR I on the Extended Curriculum Table above). - b) Any student on year one of the extended programme who does not successfully complete the year will be deemed not to be making satisfactory progress and will not be able to register for the Extended Programme again.
+- a) In order to be permitted into year two (YEAR 2 on the Extended Curriculum Table above), students on the extended programme will be required to pass all subjects undertaken in year one (YEAR I on the Extended Curriculum Table above).
+(This rule is under consideration of the Senate Rules committee, for clarity refer to the department) - b) Any student on year one of the extended programme who does not successfully complete the year will be deemed not to be making satisfactory progress and will not be able to register for the Extended Programme again.